racketmaestro/Geojson-to-IMDF-Transformer/README.md

 - Initialize dictionaries with keys and values tailored for IMDF Geojson structures (reference point).
 Pre-defined values may be declared here.
 - Iterate through each feature in 'features' array for each QGIS Geojsons.
 Transform the feature with the established reference and append it to the respective dictionary's 'features' array.
 - Generate UUID for each feature
-- Reference building_ids, address_id and level_id for features that require references
+- Reference building_ids, address_id and level_id for applicable features
-- Use Ray-Casting algorithm to determine which unit each anchor and amenity feature resides in, and map the them to the corresponding unit_id
+- Use Ray-Casting algorithm (2D) to determine which unit each anchor and amenity feature resides in, and map the them to the corresponding unit_id
 - Compute the centre of unit features polygons, and set them as the display point (code was commented out as it was not crucial)
 - Compute the centre of opening features lines and set them as the display point
 - Generate occupant geojson by creating an occupant for each anchor feature and referencing them in anchor_id.